takaakit/uml-diagram-for-ddd-example-in-evans-book/README.md

 ## User-system interaction
 This sequence diagram illustrates the key interactions between the user and the system, with references to other diagrams.
+The interactions show two use cases: (1) tracking the handling of specified cargo, and (2) booking new cargo followed by assigning it a delivery route.

 <a href="https://takaakit.github.io/uml-diagram-for-ddd-example-in-evans-book/uml_diagram/User-system interaction/diagram_map.html?highlight=0" title="User-system interaction"><img src="./uml_diagram/User-system interaction/diagram_map.svg" /></a>